 The a6000's built-in Wi-Fi sets up a hotspot for communicating with a smartphone.
 Pairing the camera and phone was easy using an iPhone 4S, and is even easier with NFC-enabled Android phones, as it requires merely tapping the two devices together.

-You can transfer images to the phone for uploading or to use the smartphone as a remote trigger after installing the free Sony Play Memories app ( for iOS 5.0-7.0, Android 2.3-4.4 and Windows 8.1).
+You can transfer images to the phone for uploading or to use the smartphone as a remote trigger after installing the free Sony Play Memories app (iOS and Android).
 The only camera setting that app provides is exposure compensation.
 To get more control of the camera, you need to download the free Smart Remote Control app.

 Sony also offers specialty Play Memories apps for functions including time-lapse and long-exposure night-sky images.
 Several apps are free, although the more interesting ones range in price from about $5-$10.